MoTrPAC/MotrpacRatTraining6moData/README.md

 ! `class` is absent but must be supplied.
 Run `rlang::last_error()` to see where the error occurred.
 ```
-...this seems to be an intermittent issue that was resolved by running the same command 30 minutes later.
+...this seems to be an intermittent issue seen only on Mac, not Linux or Windows.
-Note that this error was seen only on Mac, not Linux.
-In fact, on Mac, sometimes a successful installation
-of the package is followed by the same `rlang` error.
+This was resolved by [installing the newest version of R](https://cran.rstudio.com/).

 ### Last resort
-If you can't get `devtools::install_github("MoTrPAC/MotrpacRatTraining6moData", timeout=1e5)` to work, try this:
+If you can't get `devtools::install_github("MoTrPAC/MotrpacRatTraining6moData")` to work, try this:

 1. Go to <https://api.github.com/repos/MoTrPAC/MotrpacRatTraining6moData/tarball/HEAD>, which will automatically start downloading this repository in a tarball
 2. Install the package from source: